Do you want to know how to self-publish a book or an ebook?

 It is a very different path to finding a traditional publisher, but one that can be very rewarding.

-Take the time to read and learn how to market your book.
+Take the time to read and learn how to self-publish a book.
 Ask questions on community forums and social media and subscribe to self-publishing advice blogs.

 You will have access to all the expertise you need to self-publish your book.